To learn more about our Everlasting Strategy, please watch the brief but insightful introductory video below…

 Once we find a company that meets this criteria, we are willing to pay a reasonable price, as opposed to waiting for a bargain price, for its stock.
 And we’re very reluctant to sell.
 History has shown that wonderful businesses with great management teams and cultures of success have the ability to create tremendous amounts of value.
 By acting like business owners instead of stock traders, we allow the portfolio to have very low turnover.
 The most likely reasons we’ll sell a stock out of the portfolio will be that the investing thesis has changed for the worse or we have found an even more compelling idea.

-The Everlasting Strategy will look to own 20-40 stocks at any given time, depending on the opportunities available in the marketplace.
+The Everlasting Strategy will look to own 15-30 stocks at any given time, depending on the opportunities available in the marketplace.
 Within that range, the best ideas will receive larger allocations.
 The idea is to find a balance of concentration and diversification that will give us the best opportunity to outperform the market over the long run.
-Although we don't have limits, one could expect the top five investments to make up 30% of the portfolio or more.
+Although we don’t have allocation limits, preferring to let our winners run, the team continuously monitors allocations to make sure the risk/reward trade-off remains favorable.

 We select companies for the portfolio using fundamental research, with specific attention paid to the factors in the portfolio’s goals and objectives.
 Although we do perform valuation work, it is not the dominant factor in the investment decision.
 The team uses a combination of the qualitative and quantitative analyses to determine the risk/reward profile of each company.